Data dependent energy modelling for worst case energy consumption analysis: Conclusion and future work

-This work has shown that safe worst case energy analysis requires more than simply a model generated from profiling with random input data.
-The distribution of profiling results must be analyzed to determine a safe maximum.
+More generally, this work has shown that worst case energy analysis requires more than simply a model generated from profiling with random input data.
+The distribution of profiling results must be analysed to determine a likely maximum.
 Physical system properties such as energy consumption are inherently noisy, and cannot be as tightly or reliably bound as execution time.
-However, we demonstrate empirically that taking a high-order percentile of a Weibull distribution, fit to random input data, provides a basis for pragmatic WCEC analysis.
-We also show that the distributions of energy for instruction transitions are necessary when creating a composable model.
+However, we demonstrate empirically that taking a high-order percentile of a Weibull distribution, fit to random input data, provides a basis for pragmatic WCEC modeling.
+We also show that the distributions of energy for instruction transitions, rather than individual instructions, are necessary when creating a composable model.

-A next step would be to model the entire instruction set and combine it with a technique such as IPET, so that larger programs with data dependent branches can be analyzed for a probabilistic worst case.
+A next step towards more accurate static techniques for WCEC estimation would be to model the entire instruction set using the energy modelling technique presented in this paper, and to combine such a cost model with a worst-case analysis technique such as IPET, creating a technique that considers both length and data effects on program energy probabilistically.
+Following existing WCEC techniques, this should yield a more accurate upper bound through consideration of additional energy contributors.

 A further observation is that programs have differing degrees of data dependency --- some instructions in the program are purely control, and do not operate on the data input to the program.
 Static analysis could find only the instructions that are in the data path of the program, and an estimate of the total variability due to data could be constructed from these instructions and their transition distributions.